Home / Issuing / Control Authorizations

 APPROVED | Your system returns an APPROVED response with authorizedAmount less than requestedAmount and the POS supports partial approval | PARTIAL_AMOUNT_APPROVED |

-APPROVED | Your system returns an APPROVED response with authorizedAmount less than requestedAmount and POS does not supports partial approval | DO_NOT_HONOR |
+APPROVED | Your system returns an APPROVED response with authorizedAmount less than requestedAmount and POS does not support partial approval | DO_NOT_HONOR |

 APPROVED | Your system returns an APPROVED response with authorizedAmount more than requestedAmount | DO_NOT_HONOR |